jshizuki/jshizuki/README.md

-### Hi, it's Joyce here.
-I'm a developer based in Japan, specializing in Ruby, Rails, Vanilla JavaScript and React for now.
+### Hi, it's Joyce here - a developer based in Tokyo, Japan with a background in English teaching and Fashion Design.
+Strangely, my first encounter on coding was when I first dabbled in HTML to create a fansite for my favorite American singer.
+Currently, my focus has been on Ruby, Rails, Vanilla JavaScript and React.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jshizuki&layout=compact&exclude_repo=my-new-theme)